Is Uranium Glass Jewelry Safe to Wear?

 Alpha waves are only potentially dangerous to our body if they are consumed or inhaled, so it is not recommended to breathe in or swallow uranium glass dust.

-Allison also tested some of my finished jewelry pieces in which the stones are bezel-set in sterling silver, and she found there was no significant reading on the silver-facing side of each piece.
+Allison also tested some of my finished uranium glass jewelry pieces in which the stones are bezel-set in sterling silver, and she found there was no significant reading on the silver-facing side of each piece.
 The metal fully blocked all alpha and beta waves, and no notable gammas were detected.

 She concluded that it is indeed safe to handle and wear the uranium glass stones used in my jewelry.